jflex-de/jflex/tex/installing.md

     If the Java interpreter is not in your binary path, you need to supply its location in the script `bin/jflex`.

-You can verify the integrity of the downloaded file with the SHA1 checksum available on the .
-If you put the checksum file in the same directory as the archive, you run:
+You can verify the integrity of the downloaded file with the SHA1 checksum available on the [JFlex download page](http://jflex.de/download.html).
+If you put the checksum file in the same directory as the archive, and run:

 `shasum --check jflex-1.6.1.tar.gz.sha1`

-It should tell you
+it should tell you

 `jflex-1.6.1.tar.gz: OK`